jackworthen/sql-builder/README.md

 5. **Customize Columns**: Adjust column names and data types as needed
 6. **Generate Scripts**: Choose CREATE and/or INSERT options and save your SQL files

-## 📊 Screenshots

-### File Selection Screen
-The main interface for selecting and previewing your data files.

-### Column Configuration Screen
-Detailed configuration of table structure, data types, and constraints.

 ## 🛠️ Configuration

 ### Settings Panel